Alessio Crociani

-Alessio Crociani (born 19 November 2001) is an Italian triathlete.
+Alessio Crociani (born 19 November 2001) is an Italian triathlete competing in short course and middle distance worldwise events.

+Alessio Crociani finished 7^ in the World Triathlon Championship Series ranking in 2025.

+Bronze medal at the 2025 World Championship Final and Bronze medal in the 2025 World Triathlon Championship Series Hamburg.

-Crociani won the 2025 Europe Triathlon Sprint Championships in Melilla, Spain.
+Won the 2025 Europe Triathlon Sprint Championships in Melilla, Spain.
 He also finished in 30th place in the men's triathlon at the 2024 Summer Olympics.